 Wow, a tad malty on the nose with a distinct scent of stewed heavily spice apples.
 There’s some brightness to the spice, but it’s mostly not clear.
 Hints of juniper, angelica, and other baking spices.
 Nice, quite inviting.
 But definitely contemporary.

 If you thought the apple and contemporary flair wasn’t strong enough when sipped neat, it really comes out and becomes amplified in cocktails.
-The apples comes on stronger with tonic, but I find that the juniper comes out a bit more too.
-Vermouth does nice things and showcases the array of botanicals, even hinting that there might be mint in here, but never quite coming full on with the hoppy finish taking over.
+The apples comes on stronger in a Gin and Tonic, but I find that the juniper comes out a bit more too.